Serverless and Dedicated operation modes

 We don't recommend setting the Maximum amount of data limit below the current actual amount because in this state, all data modification operations, including DELETE, become unavailable.
 You will only be able to reduce the amount of data with the DROP TABLE or DROP INDEX commands.
 If the limit is accidentally set below the actual volume, we recommend returning it to the operating value exceeding the actual volume with some redundancy.

-YDB architecture in different operating modes
+YDB architecture in different modes of operation

 Separate compute and storage layers